satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
 plosone.org) and paper archives (arXiv.org) that address some of the above individual problems, the vast majority of journals do not.
-In this section, we propose an open evaluation system for scientific publishing\ :sup:``[h] <#cmnt8>`_`\  that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
+In this section, we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
 Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
 For each of the problems listed above, we first describe our proposed solution, then highlight the relevance of current code review systems in addressing the problem and finally describe enhancements to the current systems to support our proposed solution.

-1. Distribute reviews to many reviewers.\ :sup:``[i] <#cmnt9>`_`\
+1. Distribute reviews to many reviewers.

 Reviewers would no longer work in isolation or necessarily in anonymity, benefiting from direct, dynamic, and interactive communication with the